The Girl Who Loved Two Princes

 "I suppose she must do, being that you have no legitimate daughter, born and bred as noble," Queen Mary said at last.

-"Then it is done," said King Henry, interrupting Duchess Arden's thoughts.
+"Then it is done," said King Henry.

 "Not quite.
 What about your side?
 She is my only daughter.
 I should hope you would pay me the courtesy of presenting to me the man whom you would have me wed her to, prior to such an engagement," said Duke Arden.